shinznatkid/dproxy/README.rst

-Django Proxy
+DProxy
 =================

-Django Proxy (forked from yvandermeer/django-http-proxy) provides simple proxy functionality for the Django web development framework.
+DProxy (forked from yvandermeer/django-http-proxy) is Django Proxy provides simple proxy functionality for the Django web development framework.

 Features